hmr/os-stats-tools/README.md

-# osx-stat-tools
+# osx-stats-tools
 Simple and small tools to show various system stats which are unique to macOS.
-Intended to be used in tmux's status line.
+These tools are intended to be used in tmux's status line.

 ## print_uptime
 To show uptime of macOS in human friendly style like.